Can my child attend Ho‘omāka‘ika‘i if we live in the continental U.S. or an International location?

 Who can apply to these programs?

-Ho‘omāka‘ika‘i is for haumāna (students) in the DOE, charter schools, Nā Kula Kaiapuni, home-schoolers, and other private school students.
+Ho‘omāka‘ika‘i is for haumāna (students) who will be entering grade 6 in the DOE, charter schools, Nā Kula Kaiapuni, home-schoolers, and other private school students.

 Can my child still attend a KS community education program even if he/she is accepted into Kamehameha?